 1. Integrated Systems

-According to a 2014 industry report by Software Advice, 61% of restaurants are now looking only for fully integrated POS solutions that manage everything from online ordering to detailed financial reporting.
+According to a report, 61% of restaurants are now looking only for fully integrated POS solutions that manage everything from online ordering to detailed financial reporting.
 A full-featured cloud-based POS system has the potential to support components of a business that would normally be served by four or five vendors.
 Advanced SaaS systems also feature CRM for restaurants solutions that allow restaurateurs to use historical customer data to influence loyalty programs, online ordering, and email marketing.

 2. Data Accessibility